How to handle two types of difficult kids with bad attitude

 A “child bully” can be a result of a dysfunctional family or wrong modeling.
 Nonetheless, this character begins at home.
 That is why we cannot allow kids to have the habit of fighting back authority.
 Two things I have learned in dealing with it.

 - Brain wise, “tweens” find it difficult to process and understand discipline and obedience.
 Deal with it when their brain waves have settled.

 - When they fight back, its time for “unconditional love.”
 Give them respect even if they don’t deserve it—that’s modeling positive behavior.
 Don’t feed anger more anger.
 (John 15:12)

 .
 Deal with it when their brain waves have settled.

 Thinking Words: Instead of saying, “You don’t do that to me, I am your parent!” rebuke them in love.
 Say, “The words that come out of your mouth are hurtful, I cannot talk to your right now.”
 See more examples of thinking words.

 “Black sheep” in the family seems to be a proverbial truth, and I was one when I was a child.
 Even if I’ve disciplined all my kids in the same manner, one stood out to master “rudeness.”
 It was heartbreaking and pernicious.
 Three things I’ve learned:

 - Since rude behavior violates self-respect, we must prepare to be humble and zip it.
 The best way is to ignore and deal with it at a later time.

 - Rude behavior is unacceptable, but only the parents can help a child struggling with this bad behavior.
 They need unconditional love.

-The best way to fight rude behavior is with more respect.
+The best way to fight rude behavior is By modeling respect.